-A regional, multiple-use facility with adequate space for public and private events of all types.
-Superb staging and acoustics for a wide variety of entertainment, cultural and education programming.
+Welcome!
+We are glad you are here!
+The Carson Center for the Performing Arts, also known as The Luther F. Carson Four Rivers Center, is your regional, multiple-use facility with beautiful spaces for public and private events of all types.
+Enjoy superb staging and near-perfect acoustics for a wide variety of entertainment, cultural, and education programming.

-The Carson Center is located in downtown Paducah and overlooks the confluence of the Ohio and Tennessee Rivers.
-It also has become a significant component of the existing revitalization of Paducah’s downtown area.
-The Carson Center is a 501(c)(3) not-for-profit organization.
+The Carson Center is located in downtown Paducah, Kentucky, and overlooks the confluence of the Ohio and Tennessee Rivers.
+It is a significant component of Paducah’s downtown area revitalization and serves a diverse population from a four-state region and beyond.
+The Carson Center is a not-for-profit organization (501(c)(3).

 - The total usable square footage of the Carson Center is 97,750 square feet.

-- The stage tower is ten stories tall and is capable of housing performance equipment necessary for staging large productions, including 63 line sets for scenery, lighting and curtains.
+- The stage tower is ten stories tall and can house performance equipment necessary for staging large productions, including 63 line sets for scenery, lighting, and curtains.

-- The main hall seats 1806 people with the farthest seat being only approximately 112 feet from the stage.
+- The main theatre hall seats 1806 people, with the farthest seat only approximately 112 feet from the stage.

-- The Paxton Family Foundation Lobby includes two sweeping staircases on either side and will feature amenities such as food/beverage areas and coat rooms.
-A commissioned hand painted mural spans the entire back wall of the lobby that depicts the four rivers region on a quilt backdrop.
+- The Paxton Family Foundation Lobby features terrazzo flooring, two sweeping staircases on either side, a stunning view from the balcony overlook, food/beverage areas, and cloakrooms.
+A commissioned hand-painted mural spans the entire back wall of the lobby that depicts the four rivers region on a quilt backdrop.
 (Home of the American Quilt Museum, Paducah is known as “Quilt City, USA”.)

-- The River Room overlooks the confluence of the Ohio and Tennessee rivers and provides an idea space for small performance, dinners, dances, corporate training seminars, and other events.
+- The Myre River Room overlooks the confluence of the Ohio and Tennessee rivers and provides an ideal space for small performances, dinners, dances, corporate training seminars, and other events.

-- Adjacent to the River Room is the Williams Family Terrace – a second-story patio which also overlooks the Ohio and Tennessee rivers and which can be used for receptions, dinners, medium-sized get-togethers.
+- Adjacent to the River Room is the Williams Family Terrace.
+This second-story patio overlooks the Ohio and Tennessee rivers and can be used for receptions, dinners, and medium-sized get-togethers.

 Code of Conduct